lucasbecker/laravel-workflow-automation/docs/getting-started/why-use-this.md

 This works — until it doesn't:

-- **Every change requires a developer.** Product wants to add a "send SMS for orders over $500" step?
-That's a code change, PR, review, deploy.
+- **Every change requires a developer.** Product wants to change the VIP discount from 10% to 15%?
+Add an SMS step for high-value orders?
+That's a code change, PR, review, deploy — every single time.
 - **Logic is invisible.** No one can see the full automation flow without reading code.
 Non-technical team members are locked out.
-- **No observability.** When the Slack notification fails, you find out from a user complaint, not a dashboard.
+- **No observability.** When the fraud check API times out or the Slack notification fails silently, you find out from a user complaint — not a dashboard.
-- **Tightly coupled.** The controller now knows about emails, Slack, analytics, and business rules.
-Testing and refactoring become painful.
+- **Tightly coupled.** The controller now knows about emails, Slack, fraud APIs, loyalty points, warehouse routing, analytics, and business rules.
+Testing means mocking eight external services.
+Refactoring is terrifying.
-- **AI can't help.** An AI agent can't safely modify your controller logic — one wrong edit could break your checkout flow.
+- **AI can't help.** An AI agent can't safely modify this method — one wrong edit in a 60-line controller could break your entire checkout flow.

 ## The Solution